When Alignment Matters

-"A paper processing line, for example, being out of alignment can cause the paper to track off line and create down time for the customer," says Tim Clow, millwright and Project Manager at W. Soule.
+“A paper processing line, for example, being out of alignment can cause the paper to track off line and cost the customer down time,” says Tim Clow, millwright and Project Manager at W. Soule.

 Theodolites are similar to transits, however more accurate.
 Transits use vernier scales and external graduated metal circles for angular readings.
 Theodolites use enclosed graduated circles and angular readings are taken using an internal magnifying optical system.
 Theodolites tend to have a more precise reading and provide greater accuracy in measuring angles than transits do.

 “Our crews are adding this to their wheelhouse to better serve our customers,” says Clow.